 Essential Deckhand Training:

-Below is a list of courses you can take as an aspiring deckhand with little or no experience:
+Below is a list of courses you should take as an aspiring deckhand with little or no experience:

 STCW 2010 Basic Training